66HEX/actix-postgres-api/README.md

 # User CRUD API in Rust

-A complete RESTful API backend for user management, built with Rust using:
+A complete RESTful API backend for user management and authentication, built with Rust using:
 - **Actix Web** as the web framework
 - **PostgreSQL** as the database
 - **SQLx** as the asynchronous database access library
+- **bcrypt** for secure password hashing

 ## Functionality